• Skip to primary navigation

 side view of mint basil pesto in a white bowl next to a glass jar of pumpkin seeds and fresh basil leaves.

-As well as pesto recipes themselves, there are lots of ways to use pesto here on the blog from pesto chicken skewers to coriander pesto pasta and more.
-Some recent pesto and sauce recipes:
+As well as pesto recipes themselves, there are lots of ways to use pesto here on the blog from my coriander pesto pasta to my chicken pesto quinoa bowl and more.
+We also have delicious sauces such as my carrot ketchup and these recent recipes:

 mint basil pesto in a white bowl next to fresh basil leaves and a jar of pumpkin seeds.